HumanSignal/label-studio/docs/source/guide/labeling.md

 ## Labeling regions

 A region is an area within the data that you as identify as an annotator.
-For example, this can be a box you draw on an image or a section of highlighted text.
+For example, this can be a box you draw on an image, a section of highlighted text, a video segment, and more.

 ### Label a region in the data